ljdyer/Text-Data-Cleaner/README.md

 ## How to use

-The recommended method for including `text_data_cleaner` in a workbook in Google Colab is:
+The recommended method to save and import the `text_data_cleaner` module into a Google Colab notebook is:

 ```python
 url = 'https://raw.githubusercontent.com/ljdyer/text-data-cleaner/main/text_data_cleaner.py'